Meet the team

 I’ve recently moved down from Scotland, and one of the biggest draws of the move was the opportunity to be involved in Operation Turtle Dove, helping to conserve a species which was heavily involved in developing my love of conservation and the natural world.
 Our main area of focus at the moment is working in the two remaining strongholds for Turtle Dove in North and West Norfolk, but there area also some really exciting landscape-scale projects in the pipeline which we hope will be transformative for this species.
 My favourite thing about the job so far is meeting people who are as excited and passionate about saving Turtle Dove, and conservation in general, as I am.
 Seeing how much people love this species, and the natural world, gives me hope that there is a future for Turtle Dove in Norfolk.

-Conservation Officer - Bethany Kiamil (c) RSPB
+Conservation Officer - Bethany Tomlinson (c) RSPB

-Conservation Officer – Bethany Kiamil (c) RSPB
+Conservation Officer – Bethany Tomlinson (c) RSPB

 “As a Conservation Officer I work on conservation in the countryside and part of my role is in the capacity of an advisor for Operation Turtle Dove.
 I currently engage with over 30 fantastic stakeholders – ranging from private gardens to large farms and RSPB reserves – across Cambridgeshire and a little into Bedfordshire.
 By focusing our conservation efforts where Turtle Doves have been recorded or where suitable breeding habitat is located, I hope to keep increasing the number of stakeholders and volunteers I engage with and continue to expand the network of habitat for Turtle Doves across the county.
 With your support we will have their relaxing purring for a long time to come – a sound I still get excited to hear each year.”